DWesl/atmospheric-inverse-methods-for-flux-optimization/doc/source/inversion.rst

 All inversion functions have the same signature and give similar
 answers: the difference is how they get there.
-PSAS and Variational methods use iterative solvers.
-Optimal Interpolation uses a Gauss-Jordan solver.
+PSAS and Variational methods use iterative solvers for linear systems, where Optimal Interpolation uses Gauss-Jordan elimination.
 Variational methods use a different but equivalent formulation of the problem.

 .. toctree::
    inversion.optimal_interpolation